 Spice and Wolf is a wildly popular light novel series that has spawned off an anime, an Internet radio show, and a manga series.
-While its European medieval setting is typical of high fantasy, this series has a unique bent.
+While its European medieval setting is typical of high fantasy, this series has a unique bent to it.
 Rather than swordfights and magic, the plot focuses on economics, trade, and peddling in a way that skillfully blends adventure and romance.

-Yen Press has recently released the tenth volume of this series, and you can read on for the review.
-(You can also click here for my reviews of previous Spice and Wolf releases).
+Yen Press has recently released the ninth volume of the Spice and Wolf manga, and you can read on for the review.
+(For my reviews of previous Spice and Wolf releases, click here.)

 First published at the Fandom Post.